At UniHomes, your privacy is very important to us and we are committed to doing everything we can to protect any personal data you give to us.

 We may have to share your data with third parties, including third-party service providers, our Clients, and other entities in the group.

 We require third parties to respect the security of your data and to treat it in accordance with the law.

 Your data is stored on our management systems.
-In some circumstances beyond our control it is possible that our management systems may store your data outside of the European Union.
-Where this occurs we will endeavour to ensure that appropriate contracts are in place to ensure that the data is stored in a manner which is compliant with GDPR.
+In some circumstances beyond our control it is possible that our management systems may store your data outside of the United Kingdom.
+Where this occurs we will endeavour to ensure that the territory in which the data will be stored has been determined by the UK Government to offer an adequate level of data protection within its domestic legislative regime, or that appropriate contracts are in place to ensure that the data is stored in a manner which is compliant with the UK GDPR.